DaryPet/tax-consulting-app/frontend/README.md

   - View **all meetings** scheduled by both registered and unregistered users.
   - Access and manage **all documents** uploaded by registered users.
   - Upload documents for specific registered users to make personalized resources available.
+  - to try use username - admin2; password - adminpassword

 ## Technologies Used